 - Family therapy is excellent for those with schizoaffective disorder.
 Through education and compassionate sharing, the family can learn some simple skills, such as modifying their communication style to better support the client, and the client can feel validated and cared for.
 We also recommend that the family of those who suffer from serious psychiatric disorders seek their own therapy in order to care for themselves in the face of a challenging situation.

-Evidence-based schizoaffective disorder treatment provided by experienced and compassionate staff–that is what you will find when you reach out to Mile High Recovery.
+Evidence-based schizoaffective disorder treatment provided by experienced and compassionate staff–that is what you will find when you reach out to Mile High Recovery Center.
 Use our online form or call us at 303-268-2144 to begin the conversation.